zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 The butcher says, “You’ve come to the right butcher  shop.”
 A “butcher shop” is a store that sells meat and meat products.
 There aren ’t a lot of butcher shops left in the United States.
 In most cities, you buy your mea t from a grocery store that sells all kinds of food, but there are still butche r shops.
 Here in Los Angeles, there’s a butcher shop about two miles from my hous e, but most of the people who buy meat nowadays go to a grocery store, and so  there are butchers who work in grocery stores.

 The butcher says, “Everything here is fresh.”
-To sa y food is “fresh” means the meat has recently been cut from the animal or that it isn’t old, it isn’t spoiled.
+To say food is “fresh” means the meat has recently been cut from the animal or that it isn’t old, it isn’t spoiled.
 The

 butcher says, “Everything comes straight from the s laughterhouse.”
 “To be straight from” means it has come directly from a ce rtain place.
 It hasn’t been sitting in a warehouse, a storage facility.
 It has come directly from, in this case, the “slaughterhouse.”